Robust Distance Covariance: Robustness by transformation

 We now consider the biloop $\dCor$, i.e., the distance correlation after the $\psi_{\biloop}$ transformation, as in~\eqref{eq_transfo}.
 Due to the bounded and redescending nature of the biloop transformation, the biloop $\dCor$ has a bounded and redescending influence function.
 Figure \ref{fig:IFpsibiloop} shows this influence function and compares it to the influence functions of the classical $\dCor$ with $\alpha=1$, as well as to the $\dCor$ after rank transform \citep{szekelyrizzo2023} and after normal scores \citep{Mai2023}.
-For the expressions of these influence functions we refer to Section \ref{suppmat:gaussianrank} of the Supplementary Material.
-The biloop $\dCor$ has the expected redescending influence function.
-Using the rank transform does lead to lower gross-error sensitivity, but does not yield a redescending influence function.
+For the expressions of these influence functions we refer to Section~D of the Supplementary Material.

+We see that the biloop $\dCor$ indeed has a redescending influence function.
+Using the rank transform does lead to a lower gross-error sensitivity, but does not yield a redescending influence function.
 The difference between the classical $\dCor$ and $\dCor$ after normal scores is tiny.
 This similarity is to be expected since the model distribution in this plot is Gaussian too.

 We end with a remark on the utility of a highly robust measure of independence.
 The robustness properties of the biloop $\dCor$ make it less sensitive to observations in the tails of the distribution, far away from the center.
 In contrast, the classical $\dCor$ picks up dependence in these tails very easily.
-Depending on the situation, we may or may not desire to focus on dependence in the tails.
+In some situations we may want to focus on dependence in the tails, and in other situations we may prefer not to.
 In general, comparing the classical $\dCor$ with the robust version helps to identify whether the dependence was mainly in the tails or rather in the center of the data.